gjorando/pelican-renn-plugin/README.md

 # pelican-renn: A Plugin for Pelican

 A plugin for my own needs.
 It is designed to be tightly integrated to a custom theme I made, [`pelican-renn`](https://github.com/gjorando/pelican-renn).
+See over there for an example configuration file.

 ## Installation